4d/docs/docs/FormEditor/macros.md

 ## Hands-on example

-In this very short example, you'll see how to create and call a macro that adds a button in the top left corner of your form, which will display "Hello World!" when clicked.
+In this very short example, you'll see how to create and call a macro that adds a "Hello World!" alert button in the top left corner of your form.

 1. In the `FormMacros.json` file within the `Project/Sources` folder, you write: